-Transcript - An official transcript is issued by the College Registrar and contains a master list of the courses a student has taken, the grades earned, and the cumulative grade point average.
-Official transcripts can be requested at www.yavapai.edu or from the Admissions, Registration & Records Office.
-Students can also view unofficial transcripts online through the Yavapai College website.
+Transcript - The permanent record of all classes taken while enrolled at a college or university.
+An official transcript is issued by the College Registrar and contains a master list of the courses a student has taken, the grades earned, and the cumulative grade point average.
+Official transcripts can be requested at www.yc.edu or from the Admissions, Registration & Records Office.
+Students can also view unofficial transcripts online through the Yavapai College web site.